10 days through spa country in Western Australia

 Day 3: Margaret River region

-A 10 minute drive into the beach-chic town of Dunsborough opens up a range of boutique shopping, cafes and restorative day spas.
-Start with a manicure at Tip to Toe, pick up a swim suit and a sundress at Bathing Beauty, discover carefully curated homewares at Merchant & Maker and browse Christian Fletcher Galleries for large scale photographs of the ocean-lapped region.
+A 10-minute drive into the beach-chic town of Dunsborough opens up a range of boutique shopping, cafes and restorative day spas.
+Start with a manicure at The Beauty Bar, pick up a swim suit and a sundress at Bathing Beauty, discover carefully curated homewares at Merchant & Maker and browse Christian Fletcher Galleries for large scale photographs of the ocean-lapped region.
 Lunch five minutes out of town at The Studio Bistro where you can admire a changing roster of exhibited art while you dine.
 Spend the afternoon luxuriating at nearby Empire Retreat and Spa, a local favourite with relaxing treatments for couples and singles in tranquil bush surrounds.
-For dinner, discover Piari & Co, a intimate fine diner hidden in central Dunsborough.
+For dinner, discover Palmer's Winery just out of town for a Tuscan-style al fresco dining experience.

 Day 4: Margaret River region

-If a privately guided hike through a towering karri tree forest on the Cape to Cape track, lunch at a standout Margaret River winery and accommodation in a Luxury Lodge of Australia sounds good to you, then you’ll love the three day Walk into Luxury experience.
-The experience includes a two night stay at award-winning Cape Lodge and gourmet food throughout.
+If a privately guided hike through towering karri trees sounds like your kind of holiday, then the three-day Walk into Luxury experience is for you.
+Follow up your hike with lunch at a standout Margaret River winery and accommodation in a Luxury Lodge of Australia.
+The experience includes a two-night stay at award-winning Cape Lodge and gourmet food throughout.
 Cape Lodge spa treatments are additional but there’s ample time to fit one in.
 Otherwise, taste the wines produced on the property.
-By evening, you’ll be treated to a three course à la carte dinner at the on-site restaurant.
+By evening, you’ll be treated to a three-course à la carte dinner at the on-site restaurant.

 Day 5: Margaret River region